the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 - Not doing code reviews.
 - Not defining use scenarios for the software from the beginning, meaning we didn’t pay enough attention to data input and output.
 - Agonising too long before switching to objectively better design (particularly translating from a largely functional codebase to more object-oriented)
-- Going with options that team members are ‘comfortable’ with rather than teaching team members new skill.
-For example, using outdated languages or platform-dependent compilers  Makes life more difficult in the long run.
+- Going with options that team members are ‘comfortable’ with rather than teaching team members best practices skill.
+For example, it is not a good idea to use outdated languages or platform-dependent compilers, which makes life more difficult in the long run.
 - Defining governance at different stages of the project or potential scenario planning for how governance might change as the project scales up/down/gains new users and so on.
 - Not thinking about community from the start, starting with a Code of Conduct, thinking about a Contributor License Agreement (intellectual property), what processes will be used and how they will work, how they will impact future contributors and the overall project.